CosmicNyx/A-Love-Message/README.md

 ## Ideas
 I chose to work on a web-based project because I like building them.
 In my hurry to think of something, I began coding some features as I considered the narrative.
 The designathon offered me the opportunity to unwind, code something random, and create the basis for next projects.

 The project's purpose was to design a desktop interface with interactive windows.
 Cleaning up the code took some time, and I still have files from previous attempts.
-My primary goal was to make the code as efficient as feasible.
+My primary goal was to make the code as efficient and feasible as possible.
 I've always liked this look and have worked on similar projects before.

 ## Relation to DF
 As a student in the Digital Futures program at OCAD University, this project serves as a practical exploration of the concepts and techniques I've been learning.
 Here’s a simpler take on how it relates: